THE STORY OF CABEL T-B RECORDING

 "Dramatics", which basically uses new equipment and techniques that do

-not work very well.
-The "Dramatics" section is a very boring series
+not work very well, in my opinion.
+The "Dramatics" section is a very

-of interviews and recordings, with the exception of the recording with
+boring series of interviews and recordings, with the exception of the recording

-Jobe and Tieron, that explains what is happening to Cabel T-B, Ronny (me),
+with Jobe and Tieron, that explains what is happening to Cabel T-B, Ronny

-and MAC.
-Apparently Ronny (me) is now running "Cabel S-C" (the ancient
+(me), and MAC.
+Apparently Ronny (me) is now running "Cabel S-C" (the

-rival radio station of Cabel T-B) and MAC still works for him.
-(I admit
+ancient rival radio station of Cabel T-B) and MAC still works for him (I

-now it was a bad idea, "Cabel S-C" went under shortly after this recording)
+admit now it was a bad idea; "Cabel S-C" went under shortly after this

-The recording then ends with some funny words from the sponsors. (mainly
+then ends with some funny words from the sponsors (mainly Fabulous Fred).

-Fabulous Fred) On the 2002 CD version, there was many "bonus tracks" because
+On the 2002 CD version, there was many "bonus tracks" because of the amount

-of the amount of extra space on the 2 CDs used.
-(35 minutes remained on
+of extra space on the 2 CDs used (35 minutes remained on both CDs).

-both CDs) Some of the bonus tracks were from an unofficial 1989 Cabel T-B
+Some of the bonus tracks were from an unofficial 1989 Cabel T-B side project

-side project which included many commentaries by Dino about previous recordings
+which included many commentaries by Dino about previous recordings and

-and broadcasts.
-Other bonus tracks include the uncut phone recording
+bonus tracks include the uncut and unreleased phone recording with "Dirty

 Overall, this recording was half

-and half, meaning half of it was "funny" and half of it "sucked".
+and half, meaning half of it was "funny" and half of it "sucked", in my

-I think they may have been trying too hard on this recording and it would
+opinion.
+I think they may have been trying too hard on this recording

-have been more entertaining if they would have just done a regular 60 minute
+and it would have been more entertaining if they would have just done a

-recording instead of trying to come up with an extra 30 minutes.
+regular 60 minute recording instead of trying to come up with an extra

-However, this is a mistake that will not be repeated as Cabel T-B will
+a mistake that will not be repeated as Cabel T-B will come back stronger

-come back stronger than ever with a new series destine to lead them out
+than ever with a new series destine to lead them out of the darkness of

 THE STORY OF CABEL T-B RECORDING